tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/us007/01.requirements-engineering/Readme.md

-# US007 - Register a Vehicle's Check-up
+# US007 - Register a Vehicle's Maintenance

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an FM, I wish to register a vehicle’s check-up.
+As a VFM, I wish to register a vehicle’s maintenance.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	The data inputted must be the plate ID, the date of the check-up, and the current KMs.
+>	The data inputted must be the plate ID, the date of the maintenance, and the current KMs.

 **From the client clarifications:**